AnthonyKuismi/Super-Bird-Fighter-Ultra/README.md

 Soon to Come: different maps for all characters.

 Super Bird Fighter Ultra is a going to be a fighting game that you can use different birds to fight each other with like in mortal combat.
 Each bird will have different things they can do and different attributes like health and speed.
 So far as of Nov.
-3 2020
+3 2020 we have created:
-* we have created a basic start menu
+* A basic start menu
-* some basic movement physics with particle walk dust
+* Some basic movement physics with particle walk dust
-* character art
+* Character art
-* some animations for player movement
+* Some animations for player movement
-* gathered music and sound effects
+* Gathered music and sound effects
+* Uploaded it to the app store!

 We hope that this game will be a fun and unique fighting game.